expln/metamath-lamp/docs/guide.md

 ~~~~

 > Duplicate it.
-> Use Alt+left-click to click on the *second* parthensis of the goal statement
+> Use Alt+left-click to click on the *second* parentheses of the goal statement
 > (so we can duplicate its antecedent) and click on the "copy" icon.
 > Select the second parenthesis of our new statement,
 > press Edit, and paste with control-V (or command-V).